 --help output for a complete list.

-installation process, which links to the previously installed
+installation process, which links the versioned library to the

-version (if there is one) instead of the new one.
+previously installed version (when present) instead of the new one.

 sudoers file can be quite

 complicated.
 It is composed of two types of entries: aliases